jjjchens235/leetcode-sql-unlocked/README.md

 The logic in leetcocde_unlocked.py, lets call it main(), is that we create a HistLog object.
 The HistLog object then calls a method called is_stale_questions()

+#Issue two - creating and reading in log question status

+For q_elements log, we want to refresh from web if the last time we pulled was more than 13 days ago.
+Or, if the elements log doesn't exist.
+Else we just read in the last log

+For q_state, this is where I'm stuck.
+HEre are the possiblities:
+1.